nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 {{< figure src="/img/posts/ocp_before.png" caption="Figure 1.1: Validation compliant to the Open-Closed Principle" alt="Figure 1.1: Validation compliant to the Open-Closed Principle" >}}

-The `ValidationService` has a transitive dependency to the `EmailValidator` and `PhoneValidation` (which is a shortcoming that we should amend using an abstract factory to applying the Dependency Inversion Principle) and therefore will be recompiled when we add a `PostcodeValidator`, but other than that (which is harmless unless we have an architectural boundary between the two modules) the source code of the `ValidationService` and the rest of the validators will remain untouched, which means that we have solved the fragility issue, by provisioning for the addition of new fields (and therefore validation logic for them) in the future.
+The `ValidationService` has a transitive dependency to the `EmailValidator` and `PhoneValidator` (which is a shortcoming that we should amend using an abstract factory to apply the Dependency Inversion Principle) and therefore will be recompiled when we add a `PostcodeValidator`, but other than that (which is harmless unless we have an architectural boundary between the two modules) the source code of the `ValidationService` and the rest of the validators will remain untouched, which means that we have solved the fragility issue, by provisioning for the addition of new fields (and therefore validation logic for them) in the future.
+In other words, *there is no way to break the fnctionality of (e.g.) the `EmailValidator` by adding a `PostcodeValidator`*.

 Indeed, Let's consider what is needed to add validation for the postcode now.
 All we have to do is to create a new derivative of the `ViewValidator`, the `PostcodeValidator` and apply a minimal modification to the factory, to be able to create one for the appropriate view.
-The change is depicted in figure 1.2 with dotted rectangles and arrows.
+The change is depicted in figure 1.2, denoted with dotted rectangles and arrows.

 {{< figure src="/img/posts/ocp_after.png" caption="Figure 1.2: Adding a postcode validator to the existing implementation" alt="Figure 1.1: Adding a postcode validator to the existing implementation" >}}

+In this way, we manage to *extend* the behavior of `ValidationService` without *modifying* it.

+# Iterative approach

+Of course, presenting the code in its final state, like I did, may lead to a reasonable question.
+Did it just pop magically into my mind?
+What if I can't think of the big picture all in once?

+As a matter of fact, that is neither the way I wrote it, nor the way I would consult anyone to go about writing it.
+On the contrary, I used an **iterative approach**.
+I started with a suite of tests that led me to the first implementation.
+Then I identified the problems and I felt dissatisfied with the implementation, which led me to refactoring.
+I used the suite of tests as a safety net and I started applying small modifications to the *structure* of the code, making sure that I did not break the tests after every such modification.
+With every change, I amended something, which got me closer to what I had in mind as a goal (an open-closed validation module).

+There is no need to thing of everything upfront.
+In fact, there is no need to think of *anything* upfront.
+Just get a working piece of code, as simply as you can, but don't stop there.
+Don't be satisfied with it.
+Study it.
+Identify weaknesses and strengths and refactor to make it better.
+Refactoring is a mighty tool in our software design arsenal.
+Use it to shape the code the way a software craftsman would.

 # Conclusion

 Implementing a solution to a problem can be easy, especially for a relatively simple problem.
 What is hard is to distance ourselves from our solution and improve it.
-However, as software craftsmen, we should train ourselves to identifying downsides and merits of architectures and code design decisions and *even more importantly*, take pains to address these.
+However, as software craftsmen, we should train ourselves to identifying downsides and merits of architectures and code design decisions and *even more importantly*, take pains to address them.

 Violating the Open-Closed Principle may seem harmless, but as the code base grows it can turn out to be an insurmountable obstacle to the project's sustainability.
 There is no such thing as a perfect architecture, that can shield our code from every potential future change, but provisioning for reasonable changes and structuring the code respectively is part of our job, rather than nice-to-have.